Kordny/MFGMods/README.md

 - **UnlimitedPaseli**: Disables PIN code prompts and lockout after spending PASELI
 - **KeypadUnscramble**: Unscrambles the keypad pin code keys when logging in
 - **SceneTurboSkip**: Skips some scenes to make playing faster
+- **TitleScreenSoundNoSurround**: Makes title, attract, demo screens use all speakers, which adds sound back for PC players

 ## MFGTileNumbers